alexalvaradorojas/alexalvaradorojas.github.io/_pages/research.md

                 <b>Genres of Sociotechnical Participation: Identifying Organizational Forms of Data Activists on GitHub</b><br>
                 <a href="https://orcid.org/0000-0003-0360-6385">Alvarado Rojas, A.</a><br>
                 <br>
-                "This project develops a classification system identify the associations between the types of data activist organizations and their communication practices on GitHub.
-I examine the sociotechnical aspects of communication artefacts and patterns on GitHub repostiroies maintained by data activists.
-Differences and similarities in communicaiton can inform how sociotechnical participation takes place on GitHub toward data activist ends".<br>
+                This project develops a classification system identify the associations between the types of <b>data activist organizations</b> and their communication practices on GitHub.
+I examine the <b>sociotechnical aspects of communication artefacts and patterns</b> on GitHub repostiroies maintained by data activists.
+Differences and similarities in communicaiton can inform how sociotechnical participation takes place on GitHub toward data activist ends.<br>
               </li>
               <div id="help130"></div>
             </ul>